 - Airbnb Rental Income: $3,452

 - Price-to-Rent Ratio: 19.66

 8. Phoenix, AZ

+This desert oasis makes our list of best cities to invest in real estate and has rapidly grown over the last three decades.
 “We sell sun here, and it sells really well,” says Kristy Ryan, a real estate agent with Re/Max Fine Properties in Phoenix.
 “We have a ton of California people moving here – all day, every day,” added Ryan.
 Whether it is retirees or just families who are looking for a place with round the year sun but not nearly as expensive as Seattle, San Francisco or Los Angeles, Phoenix has become a getaway for all such people, mainly due to its low prices.
 Also, since people are moving to the city quite rapidly, real estate opportunities are growing in the same way.
 You might want to invest here if you are looking for a low-key place to buy a property.

 - Forecasted median home price: $267,318

 - Predicted sales growth: 3.6%

 9. Chicago, Illinois

 Chicago is rated as the 4th most prosperous city in the world in terms of economic growth and stability.
 It currently hosts 30 fortune 500 companies that produce a sum of $500 billion GDP.
 That amount is actually more than the GDPs of some smaller countries like Belgium.
 This is the scale at which business is carried out in this city.
 To enter the market, you have to have a substantial amount of investment at your disposal.
 But due to extremely high living expenses in this city, many people have taken off to nearby neighborhoods, increasing the value of these suburban homes.